 Useful Facts and Figures

-Rail freight has a key role to play in the low carbon economy as rail produces 70% less carbon dioxide emissions than the equivalent road journey and a gallon of diesel will carry a tonne of freight 246 miles by rail as opposed to 88 miles by road.
+- Rail freight has a key role to play in the low carbon economy as rail produces 76 per cent less carbon dioxide emissions than the equivalent road journey and a gallon of diesel will carry a tonne of freight 246 miles by rail as opposed to 88 miles by road.

 For more statistics go to the three separate sections on economic, safety and environmental arguments for rail freight.